Summer School 2016 Report #3: Programming 2D and 3D games in Unity

 Actually, we told the kids that building in this view is a bit easier, since it’s similar to a map.

 It seemed like this activity may have been a bit too tough, seeing as we had so many hands raised with questions.
 Maybe we’ll need to do something a little simpler next time.
-Still, there were children who kept at it and figured things out.
+Still, the children kept at it and figured things out.

 An impression we received from the children who attended was, “I didn’t realize making games was this tough!”